mottaquikarim/pycontent/content/topics/functions.md

 ### Required Parameters

 Below is how you'd define parameters for two *required* inputs with *no default values*.
-The variables For example...

 ```python
 def plus(a, b):